Nouralthemali/Hajj-itinerary-API/README.md

-# Hajj-itinerary-Database-System
+# Hajj-itinerary API
-This is a database system project using the Vapor framework to manage the information of pilgrims and their Hajj itinerary.
+A restful API project using the Vapor framework and Postgres database to manage the information of pilgrims and their Hajj itinerary.
+RESTful API is a way of accessing and manipulating data stored in a database or other data source. (not the database itself).
+This project is a great, easy-to-learn example for those who want to learn how to build RESTful APIs.
+Whether you are a beginner or an experienced developer!

 ## Features
 The project provides the following features: